hexwell/power-meter/README.md

 ## Notes

-- For the final project enclosure, I made a USB B passthrough to the Arduino Micro USB since the former is way more physically robust
+- For the final project enclosure, I made a USB B to Arduino Micro USB passthrough since the former is more physically robust
 - The current transformer/sensor is connected with a 3.3 mm jack breakout board in order to be easily detached from the device using it's original connector.
 - A _true_ RMS reading of the sensor is crucial in order to get the real power value.
 The RMS reading is because of the nature of AC currents.
 The _true_ RMS is necessary because of the different current waveform of various types of loads (resistive, inductive, capacitive, etc.)
 - Power consumption of the final build is .05 A at 5 V